 What's the Covid situation?

-The Maldives has reported a total of over 91,046 coronavirus cases and 248 deaths as of November 25.
+The Maldives has reported over 161,000 coronavirus cases and 289 deaths as of February 16.

-While the figures have remained relatively low for the most part, Covid-19 cases jumped from around 100 to over 1,500 in the space of a month, prompting a short-term ban on visitors from South Asia on May 13.
+While the figures have remained relatively low for the most part, Covid-19 cases jumped to a record high in January due to the emergence of the Omicron variant, with a record 18,665 confirmed cases in one week.

-Although a record 2,194 cases were reported on May 20, the numbers have since decreased significantly, with 780 cases reported on the week leading up to November 25.
+The numbers have since decreased, with 7,698 cases reported on the week leading up to February 16.

 What can visitors expect?